hilca44/c3cad/README.md

 example
 ---
+- m0, m1 ... material definition for parameter, presentation.
+ later for calculation and CAD CAM module (not included)
 - m0 1.9 wh 54 1.5 #span weiss
 - a lrgtbc  60 60 70 m1

 do not
 ---
-use upper case except vars
+do not use upper case except vars do not use spaces in the first block, which is your korpus name in our example is a the name

 values